 Gutters – Obvious!
 Rain gutters should inspected and maintained regularly so that they are in proper working condition.
 Spend the $10 and install downspout extensions that will help channel water away further from your foundation.
 Make sure the extension is long enough so that the water can be discharged at least 5′ away from the foundation.

-Aside from the physical work the most important key to long-term mold prevention is to be a proactive homeowner and care about your investment, your well-being, and the health of your family.
-Moisture and mold problems can be prevented without the need to install expensive basement waterproofing systems.
+Aside from the physical work the most important key to long-term mold in basement prevention is to be a proactive homeowner and care about your investment, your well-being, and the health of your family.
+Moisture and mold in basement can be prevented without the need to install expensive basement waterproofing systems.

 Simple repairs can go a long way and just because you don’t have a moisture issue today, doesn’t mean you can have one tomorrow!
 Those “once in a lifetime” storms now seem to be occurring every couple of years and the homeowner who procrastinates is at greater risk of the damp basement blues.